 Everything, in some way, is based on how we associate an action to a person.
 It doesn’t matter what alert triggered or what vulnerability exists – the first question is almost always… Who?

 In that light, I offer my first volley into the new model.

-This series of 15 topics was a developed to provide anyone in the C-suite a fundamental understanding of what a mature Identity Management program looks like, what questions to ask, and some of the reasoning behind the need.
-It is not intended to be all encompassing, nor fit every situation, but rather a general approach of what I’ve seen be successful.
-They go from basic to advanced, with later questions being the most mature practices.
+This series of 15 topics was developed to provide anyone in the C-suite a fundamental understanding of what a mature Identity Management program looks like, what questions to ask, and some of the reasoning behind the need.
+It is not intended to be all-encompassing, nor fit every situation, but rather a general approach of what I’ve seen be successful.
+They go from basic to advanced concepts, with later questions being the most mature practices.

 Join me in leading the evolution.

 1) Do you have an accurate inventory of your identities?

 An ‘Identity’ is not an account, but rather a collection of user’s roles and access rights based on predefined policies.
 These permissions are used throughout the enterprise to associate specific user credentials and rights to a system account.
 Too often, ‘Identity’ and ‘Account’ are used interchangeably, but from a holistic Identity Management position, the two are very different.

 Q1: Do you know where your identities are stored in comparison to your accounts?